 Darrell Gibson (02:47):

 Yeah.
-We have multiple scholarships, our scholarship program as a whole encompasses undergraduate and graduate, and then we also have a scholarship program for workforce or craft and technical careers.
+We have multiple scholarships, our scholarship program as a whole encompasses undergraduate, graduate, and then we also have a scholarship program for workforce or craft and technical careers.
 And so, with that, we have three times in a year where we will open our scholarship portals to those three disciplines.
-And in any given year, we will attract about 1100 students across that spectrum who apply for one of those scholarship programs, Ivy, graduate, undergraduate board, the craft, and technical careers, and we'll award on average about $450,000 - $500,000 in scholarships in any given year, about 120 - 130 or so students will receive AGC Education and Research Foundation Funding, and our board members are again, part of that review process.
+And in any given year, we will attract about 1100 students across that spectrum who apply for one of those scholarship programs either, graduate, undergraduate board, the craft and technical careers, and we'll award on average about $450,000 - $500,000 in scholarships in any given year, about 120 - 130 or so students will receive AGC Education and Research Foundation Funding, and our board members are again, part of that review process.
 All this is done electronically, so, once we open our portal and announce it, our scholarships, we market to all of the schools and the craft programs that we're aware of and we get inquiries back and they go online and submit applications with letters of recommendation.
 All your typical measures that we do from a minimum of about 2.5 to the actively pursuing a career are in the construction industry, specifically, meaning construction relative to commercial construction.
 We don't do any home building funding for students.
 And so, our membership then is a part of reviewing and evaluating and actually interviewing students as they come through.
 And then we come up with those students that meet our criteria and that's how we award scholarships.
-And we do award scholarships to rising sophomores on, you need to have at least one semester of grades for you to apply to our scholarship program.
+And we do award scholarships to rising sophomores on.
+You have at least one semester of grades for you to apply to our scholarship program.

 Karen Caterino (04:28):

 Talk a bit about what are some of the careers that students that apply for the scholarships?
 What are they looking at in the construction industry?
 What are some of the opportunities they have and what some of these scholarships can help support?